Victorian “photographs” emblematic of environmental collapse

-These “Keepsakes” are painted with tar and oil on treated paper utilizing repurposed Victorian photo cards and daguerreotype/tintype frames.
+These “Keepsakes” are painted with tar and oil on treated paper utilizing repurposed Victorian photo cards and daguerreotype frames.

 I hope the material and format help slow down the viewer and engage attention – the opposite of a digital image.
 The miniatures (sometimes detailed with a single brush-bristle) are either affixed to 19th century photo cards or encased in antique wood-and-metal enclosures originally designed as much to protect the print as to honor the subject of the image.

 The Victorian portrait goes back to the origins of photography.
 Keepsake photographs were about memorializing and memory, the condition of which is loss.
-For the people who saved these picture-objects, these were tiny treasure-boxes housing a single precious image, often of a departed or soon-to-be-absent loved one.
+For the people who saved these picture-objects from being lost to time, these were tiny treasure-boxes housing a single precious image, often of a departed loved one.
 Designed to be displayed on a mantle or sheltered in a purse, vest, or inside jacket pocket, these “remembrancers” fought against forgetfulness, entropy, and oblivion by keeping the subject close in heart and mind.
 Inherent in this work is a deliberate telescoping of time.
 In Uninhabitable Earth: Life After Warming, author David Wallace-Wells writes:

 “Humans used to watch the weather to prophesy the future; going forward, we will see in its wrath the vengeance of the past.
 Early naturalists talked often about “deep time” — the perception they had, contemplating the grandeur of this valley or that rock basin, of the profound slowness of nature.
 What lies in store for us is more like what the Victorian anthropologists identified as “dreamtime,” or “everywhen”: the semi-mythical experience, described by Aboriginal Australians, of encountering, in the present moment, an out-of-time past, when ancestors, heroes, and demigods crowded an epic stage.
 You can find it already watching footage of an iceberg collapsing into the sea — a feeling of history happening all at once.”